abdulb2/CSVtoSQLite/README.md

 * Log file created at then end of the program, tracking number of total records, complete records, and incomplete records processed

 ### How To Use
-* Copy src and lib folder into a directory
+* Copy src and lib folders into a directory
-* Naviage to src folder
+* Navigate to src folder
-* Compile on command line, specificying classpath to libs folder containg necessary JAR files
+* Compile on command line, specifying classpath to libs folder containing necessary JAR files
 * Example compile command: `javac -cp "../libs/*:." *.java` (MacOS)
-* Run program on command line, specificying classpath to libs folder containg necessary JAR files
+* Run program on command line, specifying classpath to libs folder containing necessary JAR files
-* Specificy CSV file to consume as first command line argument
+* Specify CSV file to consume as first command line argument
 * Example run command: `java -cp "../libs/*:."
 CSVtoSQLite example.csv` (MacOS)
-* Output .csv, .db, and .log will be created one directory above src folder.
+* Output .csv, .db, and .log files will be created one directory above src folder.

 ### Approach, Design, and Assumptions
 Prior to writing this program, I had no experience with csv files or SQLite.
 After reading and learning about the two subjects (in relation to Java), I opted to use Appache Commons CSV to read and write csv files due to its simplicity and efficiency.
-For the SQLite database, i opted to use Java's SQLite JDBC driver due to its simplicity.
-I chose to create a new table within the Java program itself, rather than something like the CLI tool that comes with SQLite, to minimize on the amount of software required to utilize this application.
+For the SQLite database, I opted to use Java's SQLite JDBC driver due to its simplicity.
+I chose to create a new table within the Java program itself, rather than using something like the CLI tool that comes with SQLite, to minimize the amount of software required to utilize this application.

 Assumptions made include:
 * The database being created/connected does not already contain a table named "GOOD_RECORDS"